Withdrawals and the Return of Federal Financial Aid

 Any award money you are required to return to the federal government is considered a federal grant overpayment.
 You must either repay that amount in full or make satisfactory arrangements with either the college or the Department of Education to repay the amount.
 You must complete these arrangements within 45 days of the date of the college’s notifying you of your overpayment status or you risk losing your eligibility for further federal financial assistance.

-After it has been determined that you have withdrawn, either officially or unofficially, City University of New York will perform the necessary calculations and notify you if you are eligible for further payments or if you must return any of the aid you already received.
+After it has been determined that you have withdrawn, either officially or unofficially, Guttman Community College will perform the necessary calculations and notify you if you are eligible for further payments or if you must return any of the aid you already received.
 This notification will also indicate what you must do to receive additional payments or repay any funds that you were overpaid.